 Have I persuaded you yet?

 Blue Fitness is the exclusive distributor of Precor, Star Trac and Woodway Treadmill’s in New Zealand.
 Each brand brings its own flavour to the table which ensures we can help you get the best option for your needs.
+We also have a fantastic range of pre-owned equipment so if you are looking to snag a bargain then have a look.

 Connect with us now with any questions, and who knows, maybe indoor running is exactly what you need!